China analyst leaves state-owned brokerage after bearish commentaries - NewsBreak

 China analyst leaves state-owned brokerage after bearish commentaries

-HONG KONG, May 4 (Reuters) - Hong Hao, a managing director and head of research at Bank of Communications International Holdings Co (BoCom International), has left the brokerage, a spokesperson for the firm told Reuters on Wednesday.
+HONG KONG (Reuters) - Hong Hao, a managing director and head of research at Bank of Communications International Holdings Co (BoCom International), has left the brokerage, a spokesperson for the firm told Reuters on Wednesday.

 The departure of the Hong Kong-based Hong, one of the most prominent and outspoken China market analysts, comes just days after he was censored on social media platforms following a series of downbeat commentaries.